NLnetLabs/krill/doc/development/02_cli.md

 Essentially the CLIs are a small convenient way to access the Krill API and represent responses to the user.
-They parse command line arguments and/or files supplied by the user (where applicable), and query or post (json) to the appropriate API end-point.
-Responses can be displayed as json, or plain text.
+They parse command line arguments and/or files supplied by the user (where applicable), and query or post (JSON) to the appropriate API end-point.
+Responses can be displayed as JSON, or plain text.

 From a development point of view it's important to know that the argument parsing by the CLIs